hapax/hapax.github.io/assets/exponential.md

 e^{i\theta} = \cos\theta + i \sin\theta.
 $$

-This result was first derived by Euler and hence is called *Euler's formula.*
+This result was first derived by [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) and hence is called *Euler's formula.*
 It is nothing short of a miracle.
 It yields an equation often said to be the most beautiful in
 mathematics: